Ankr-network/ankr-docs/docs/Tutorials/create-voting-system/how-to-create-a-voting-system.md

 ---
-title: How to create a voting system on Ethereum using web3
+title:  Create a voting system on Ethereum using web3
 id: movie-voting-web3
 tags:
   - Ethereum